 Address Function Conv.
-Bit 7 Bit 6 Bit 5 Bit 4 Bit 3 Bit 2 Bit 1 Bit 0 40b Control 2 R/WP TSE CLKIE UIE TIE AIE EIE 12_24 RESET 10h Reset 0 0 0 0 0 0 0 0 • • • • Bit Symbol Value Description Time Stamp Ena ble bit (see 1 IME STAM P Function) 7 TSE 0 Disables the e time stam o function. - D efault value 1 Enables the e Time stam p function.
-Interrupt Controll outputting a frequency ible to wake -up an extern al system by 6 CLKIE 0 Disabled - Default valu е 1 occurs, bas ed on the C k output on FC lock Interrupt N This function i ∕lask Register (12h) and a ccording to cl Periodic Time Up date Interru ot Enable bit (see Periodi c Time Upda te Interru ot Function) 5 UIE 0 enerated on nlf d on nINT pin. me Update ev ent occurs 1 An interrupt signal is generated on $\overline{\text{INT}}$ pin when a Periodic Time Update event occurs.
-The low-level output signal is automatically cleared after t{RTN2} = 500 ms (Second updator t{RTN2} = 7.813 ms (Minute update).
-Periodic Countdo odic Countdown Timer Interrupt Enable bit(see Periodic Time Update Interrupt Function) 4 TIE 0 enerated on nil ountdown Tim er event 1 occurs.
-The low-level o enerated on nINutput signal is = 01, 10, 11).
-Alarm Interrupt E nable bit (se e Alarm In terrupt Func tion) 3 AIE 0 enerated on nlf - Default value n Alarm eve nt occurs or t he signal is 1 enerated on nINg is cleared to s setting is Event Interrupt E nable bit(see External Event Functi on and Inter rupt Schem ne) 2 EIE 0 or when an Automatic E enerated on nIf Backup Switch eared. - Defau over occurs w , 1 or when an Automatic E NT pin is re enerated on nIN Backup Switcher tained until the over occurs w hen TSS and d TSE are set 1 12 or 24 hour mo ck Register s and 12_24 0 24 hour mo de is selecte ed (0 to 23). - Default value 1 12 hour mo de is selecte ed (1 to 12).
+Bit 7 Bit 6 Bit 5 Bit 4 Bit 3 Bit 2 Bit 1 Bit 0 40b Control 2 R/WP TSE CLKIE UIE TIE AIE EIE 12_24 RESET 10h Reset • 0 0 0 0 0 0 0 0 • • • - • • Bit Symbol Value Description Time Stamp Ena ble bit (see T TIME STAM P Function) 7 TSE 0 Disables the e time stam o function. - D efault value 1 Enables the e Time stam p function.
+Interrupt Controll outputting a frequency ible to wake -up an extern al system by 6 CLKIE 0 Disabled - Default valu е 1 occurs, bas ed on the C k output on FO lock Interrupt N This function i ∕lask Register (12h) and a ccording to cl Periodic Time Up date Interrup ot Enable bit (see Periodi c Time Upda te Interru ot Function) 5 UIE 0 No interrupt signal is generated on nINT pin when a Periodic Time Update event occurs or the signal is cancelled on nINT pin. - Default value 1 An interrupt signal is generated on $\overline{\text{INT}}$ pin when a Periodic Time Update event occurs.
+The low-level output signal is automatically cleared after $t{\text{RTN2}}$ = 500 ms (Second update or $t{\text{RTN2}}$ = 7.813 ms (Minute update).
+Periodic Countdo iodic Countdown Timer Interrupt Enable bit(see Periodic Time Update Interrupt Function ) 4 TIE 0 No interrupt signal is generated on nINT pin when a Periodic Countdown Timer event occurs or the signal is cancelled on nINT pin. - Default value 1 occurs.
+The e low-level o enerated on nINutput signal is = 01, 10, 11).
+Alarm Interrupt E nable bit (se e Alarm In terrupt Func tion) 3 AIE 0 enerated on nlf - Default value n Alarm eve nt occurs or t he signal is 1 enerated on nINg is cleared to is setting is Event Interrupt E nable bit(see External Event Functi on and Inter rupt Schem ne) 2 EIE 0 or when an Automatic E enerated on nII Backup Switch Bared. - Defau over occurs w 1 or when an Automatic E NT pin is re enerated on nIN Backup Switche tained until the over occurs w hen TSS and d TSE are set 1 12 or 24 hour mo ck Register s and · 12_24 0 24 hour mo de is selecte ed (0 to 23). - Default value 1 12 hour mo de is selecte ed (1 to 12).
 Reset bit.
-This bi t is used for a software-b ased time adju ıstment (syncl nronizing)(se ee RESET bit Function).
-0 RESET 1 eventual procleared.
-Be 8192 Hz) as will be 0 to Resetting that subseque esent memo ecause the und the I 2 C in 244 μs shor ne prescaler RESET bit, the rized 1 Hz updaupper two stages terface is asynter than 1 second will have an irrals (clock and ate is also reso les of the pre chronous, the and.
+This bit t is used for a a software-b ased time adju ıstment (syncl nronizing)(se ee RESET bit Function).
+0 RESET 1 eventual pre cleared.
+Be 8192 Hz) ar will be 0 to Resetting thall subseque esent memo ecause the und the I C in 244 μs shor ne prescaler RESET bit, the rized 1 Hz update per two stages terface is asynter than 1 second will have an irreals (clock and ate is also reso les of the pre chronous, the and.
 Ifluence on the et.
-The RESI scaler are n first 1 Hz pe e length of th ET bit is then a ot reset (16.3 eriod after syn automatically 884 kHz and chronization ck period on
+The RESE scaler are n first 1 Hz pe e length of th ET bit is then a ot reset (16.3 eriod after syn automatically 384 kHz and achronization ck period on